Thelastlineofcode/Astrology-Synthesis/QA_WORK_COMPLETE.md

 ## 🎯 Mission Accomplished

 All QA responsibilities for **Issue #95 - Comprehensive E2E Test Suite** have been successfully completed.
-The Roots Revealed application now has a production-ready testing infrastructure.
+The Mula application now has a production-ready testing infrastructure.

 ---